cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

    interfaces or protocols can be XMPP {{?RFC7622}} or HTTP/3.0 {{?RFC9114}}.

-All these interfaces are recommended to be open and standardized interfaces so as to avoid either hardware or software vendor lock, and achieve interoperability.
-Besides the interfaces list above, some new interfaces or protocols can be created to better serve digital twin network system.
+All these interfaces are recommended to be open and standardized so as to avoid either hardware or software vendor lock and achieve interoperability.
+Besides the interfaces listed above, some new interfaces or protocols can be created to better serve digital twin network system.

 ## Twinning Management

 Twinning management is the key to the efficient deployment and potential value of network digital twin systems in production networks.
-Twinning management technology inputs all information and data from each step of network business into the constructed model through the construction of digital threads for optimization, prediction, and guidance.
+Twinning management technology inputs all information and data from each step of the network business into the constructed model by constructing digital threads for optimization, prediction, and guidance.
 Then, the implementation results are analyzed to see if they meet expectations, and any actions are fed back to form a closed loop.
 Twinning management involves various network components (e.g., controller, orchestrator) and domains (security, for example) from end to end, including, but not limited to, the following main technologies:

 *  Orchestration of twins: Manage and organize multiple twin model instances, including the creation, deletion, storage,